UTSA vs. Louisiana Tech NCAA Football Odds, Plays and Insights | October 23, 2021

 UTSA Stats and Trends

-- In UTSA's seven games this year, it has six wins against the spread.

-- The Roadrunners have an ATS record of 3-1 in their four games when favored by 6.5 points or more so far this season.
+- The Roadrunners are 3-1 ATS when favored by 6.5 points or more this season.

-- UTSA's games this year have hit the over on two of seven set point totals (28.6%).
+- UTSA's games this year have gone over the total in two out of seven opportunities (28.6%).

 - When UTSA records more than 31.0 points, it is 4-0 against the spread and 4-0 overall.

-- In games that UTSA piles up over 457.2 yards, the team is 2-0 against the spread and 2-0 overall.
+- In games that UTSA churns out more than 457.2 yards, the team is 2-0 against the spread and 2-0 overall.

-- This year, the Roadrunners have seven turnovers, five fewer than the Bulldogs have takeaways (12).

 - Find the latest spread and moneyline odds for UTSA at SISportsbook.